-I’m super excited to share this spinach soup recipe.
+I’m super excited to share this cream of spinach soup recipe.
 I got this recipe from a dear friend.
 And my family is almost in love with it, even my 9 years old picky eater loves it.
 My hubby calls it a perfect soup taste.

 What else?
 The spinach and cream gives this soup natural thickness so you do not have to add potato or flours to make it thick.
 The texture of this soup is of melted butter that is thin but not watery.
 Something that you can have in a cup while watching your favorite show.
 If you want thick soup then you’ll have to make a béchamel or white sauce base and mix soup in it.
 But, I don’t recommend that since this soup taste great as it is.

 I kept the cream a little as possible in recipe and substituted most of it with milk for low-calorie, healthy and creamy spinach soup.

 What makes this best cream of spinach soup is corn and chicken broth.
 I used homemade chicken broth that I made with 1 whole chicken bones, 1 onion, and 1 whole corn with cobs (sliced in the 1-inch disc), salt, and a few peppercorns.
 But you may use just store chicken broth or chicken stock made with chicken stock cubes mixed in water.

 Spinach is a low-calories and high nutrient green.
 As spinach is slightly bitter and has strong taste.
 Raw spinach doesn’t taste as good as cooked spinach so you can't consume a lot of it.
 Like, you can easily eat 100 grams (that makes ½ cup ) of cooked spinach in one sitting compared to raw spinach (that makes 3½ cups).

 One particular reason spinach is better in soup is when you cook raw spinach in soup all nutrients stay in the soup.
 While other main course recipes calls for discarding cooked spinach water which is complete waste of nutrients.
 (You can find more info about spinach here at live strong).